-1.15.1.
-General.

-1.15.1.1.
-Airfield Management of the McMurdo Station area airfields provides safe, efficient, and effective aircraft operations for all USAP participants.

-1.15.1.2.
-Airfield management responsibility for the McMurdo airfields and South Pole

-Station resides with the NSF Prime Contractor's USAP Airfield Manager.

-1.15.1.3.
-Airfield management responsibility for outlying camps resides with the NSF Prime Contractor through the camp manager/supervisor.

-1.15.1.4.
-All exercises, traverses or training taking place on or near McMurdo or South Pole airfields and Whiteout Area are prior-coordinated with the NSF Representative/Station Manager, 13 AEG/CC, USAP Airfield Manager and SOPP Site Manager a minimum seven (7) working days in advance.

-1.15.1.4.1.
-Failure to coordinate in advance could result in hazardous conditions requiring the USAP Airfield Manager to suspend airfield operations until the hazard(s) is (are) terminated.
-The coordination is to ensure events or exercises shall not impact the safe, continuous operations of airfields.

-1.15.2.
-Airfield Preparation and Maintenance.

-1.15.2.1.
-SKIWAYS: Williams Field and South Pole skiways and associated ramp and taxiway areas will be prepared and maintained by the NSF Prime Contractor to ensure a smooth and compact surface for use by ski-equipped aircraft.

-1.15.2.2.
-Preparation and maintenance generally include grading, chaining, and rolling to obtain the desired surface conditions.
-The NSF Prime contractor should ensure that skiway surfaces are groomed in a timely manner following surface disturbance/damage by weather, to minimize impact on scheduled flight operations.
-This is especially important during the operating season to eliminate snowdrifts, windrows (caused by vehicle traffic), and ruts created by aircraft skis.

-1.15.2.3.
-RUNWAYS: The Pegasus White Ice Runway and Phoenix Runway and associated taxiway areas are graded smooth and may have a firmly compacted snow pavement, and up to one-inch depth of loose snow; ramps are graded and may have surface covers similar to the runways.
+- 1.15.1 General. - 1.15.1.1 Airfield Management of the McMurdo Station area airfields provides safe, efficient, and effective aircraft operations for all USAP participants. - 1.15.1.2 Airfield management responsibility for the McMurdo airfields and South Pole Station resides with the NSF Prime Contractor's USAP Airfield Manager. - 1.15.1.3 Airfield management responsibility for outlying camps resides with the NSF Prime Contractor through the camp manager/supervisor. - 1.15.1.4 All exercises, traverses or training taking place on or near McMurdo or South Pole airfields and Whiteout Area are prior coordinated with the NSF Representative/Station Manager, 13 AEG/CC, USAP Airfield Manager and NPP Site Manager a minimum seven (7) working days in advance. - 1.15.1.4.1 Failure to coordinate in advance could result in hazardous conditions requiring the USAP Airfield Manager to suspend airfield operations until the hazard(s) is (are) terminated.
+The coordination is to ensure events or exercises shall not impact the safe, continuous operations of airfields. - 1.15.2 Airfield Preparation and Maintenance. - 1.15.2.1 Preparation and maintenance generally include grading, chaining, and rolling to obtain the desired surface conditions.
+The NSF Prime contractor should ensure that Skiway surfaces are groomed in a timely manner following surface disturbance/damage by weather, to minimize impact on scheduled flight operations.
+This is especially important during the operating season to eliminate snowdrifts, windrows (caused by vehicle traffic), and ruts created by aircraft skis. - 1.15.2.1.1 SKIWAYS: Williams Field and South Pole Skiways and associated ramp and taxiway areas will be prepared and maintained by the NSF Prime Contractor to ensure a smooth and compact surface for use by ski-equipped aircraft. - 1.15.2.1.2 RUNWAYS: The Phoenix Runway and associated taxiway areas are graded smooth and may have a firmly compacted snow pavement, and up to one-inch depth of loose snow; ramps are graded and may have surface covers similar to the runways.

-1.15.3.
-Airfield Standards.
+1.15.3 Airfield Standards.

-1.15.3.1.
-The criteria outlined in FC 3-260-06F, Air Force Design, Construction, Maintenance, and Evaluation of Snow and Ice Airfields in Antarctica, set the standards for the design, construction, maintenance, and operation of Pegasus White Ice Runway.
-AFI 13-217, Drop Zone and Landing Zone Operations Chapter 4, LC-130 Skiway and Ski Landing Area Criteria set the standard for USAP skiways.
+1.15.3.1 The criteria outlined in FC 3-260-06F, Air Force Design, Construction, Maintenance, and Evaluation of Snow and Ice Airfields in Antarctica, set the standards for the design, construction, maintenance, and operation of Phoenix Runway.
+AFI 13- 217, Drop Zone and Landing Zone Operations Chapter 4, LC-130 Skiway and Ski Landing Area Criteria set the standard for USAP skiways.
+USAP Interagency Air Operations Manual, 1 October 2023